CodeSpanish/PawsAway.2.0/readme.md

 ### How to generate a local website for testing

-bundle exec jekyll serve --config \_config.dev.yml
+bundle exec jekyll build --config \_config.dev.yml